slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.' -- Will Durant*

+Our minds are essentially accumulations of habits.

 Consistency doesn’t come from effort, it comes from systems.
 Decisions compound.
 The pathway to freedom is discipline.

+Focus on Building Systems.
+Habits are systems.
+Focus on showing up not achieving goals.
+Don’t focus in productivity.

+> *'First forget inspiration.
+Habit is more dependable.
+Habit will sustain you whether you’re inspired or not.
+Habit is persistence in practice.' -- Octavia Butler*

+> *'The purpose of a habit is to remove that action from self-negotiation.
+You no longer expend energy deciding whether to do it.
+You just do it.
+Good habits can range from telling the truth, to flossing.' -- Kevin Kelly*

 > *'Continuous effort, not strength or intelligence, is the key to unlocking our potential.' -- Winston Churchill*